EVIDENCE BASED TREATMENT

 HANDLING A LIFE CRISIS

-When confronted with a huge life change, even emotionally stable people can be thrown for a loop.
+When confronted with a huge life change, even emotionally stable individuals can be thrown for a loop.
 Illness, relationship breakdowns, financial crises, the death of loved ones...
 Life can affect our wellbeing in certain moments, even if we didn't plan for it.
 It can even be many small stressors all happening at once, cumulatively creating difficulty.
 Of course, everyone goes through difficult times, but you don't need to suffer alone.

 With a trained therapist, you can have someone who will listen, understand, and try to help you find a way through these difficult times.
 While therapy is unlikely to resolve everything that's going on in the world around you, the beauty is that it can change the way in which you respond to events, and give you strategies to do so, developing your resiliency.
 This is the learned ability to adapt in a healthy way to times of adversity, trauma, tragedy, and threats or stress.
 Resilience is about being able to handle events calmly, and bounce back after they've occured.
 And it's a skill that you can develop in order to help you deal with life's curveballs, learn from them, and come out on the otherwise happier.